Lymphoma: Cancer of the Lymphatic System

 Chemotherapy

-Chemotherapy is a type of cancer treatment that uses drugs to kill cancer cells.
-Chemotherapy is often used to treat lymphoma, either alone or in combination with other treatments.
+Chemotherapy uses drugs to kill cancer cells, often used alone or with other treatments.

 Radiation Therapy

-Radiation therapy is a type of cancer treatment that uses high-energy rays to kill cancer cells.
-Radiation therapy is often used to treat lymphoma, either alone or in combination with other treatments.
+Radiation therapy uses high-energy rays to kill cancer cells, often used alone or with other treatments.

 Stem Cell Transplant